ethanperitz/ethanperitz.github.io/_posts/2025-04-23-DS-and-Calc.md

 date: 2025-04-23
 ---

-# Calculus vs. Data Science - Battle Royale?
+# Calculus vs. Data Science

 There is a debate that has been brewing for several years in mathematics education.
 Should Calculus remain the gold standard for high-achieving high school math students?
 If not, what does a rich math experience in high school look like without Calculus as the end goal?